seewhyjay/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **Note:**
-- The start time and end time within the end date (e/) and planned end date (p/) is optional.
+- The end time within the end date (e/) and planned end date (p/) is optional.
-If not provided, start time will default to 00:00 and end time will default to 23:59.
+If not provided, timing will default to 23:59.
 - The planned end date **MUST** be before end date.
+- Both dates **MUST** be after the current date and time.
 </div>

 **Examples:**